amplience/amplience-sfcc-composable-commerce/docs/amplience/stylitics-components.md

 Files can be found in `/amplience-automation/automation-files`

+## Automation specifics
+We would recommend that you update upload and overwrite any media in your content hub before this release.
+Automation documentation can be seen [here](./automation.md#media)

 > Note: Stylitics do not currently have any demo data sets for the SFCC default catalog, so we have implemented a product selector that points to a demo data set.
 This means that any links are as per Stylitics demo data.
 This may change in future releases